Executive Order 13861

 The PREVENTS Roadmap contains research, strategies, and recommendations to inform both the public and private sectors in their efforts.
 We all have a role to play in combatting the national tragedy of suicide, and we all can make a difference.

-The PREVENTS Roadmap has been created with one mission in mind: to end a national tragedy of suicide.
+The PREVENTS Roadmap was created with one mission in mind: to end a national tragedy of suicide.
 Yes, the mission is complex and audacious, but it is achievable.
 We are seeking to reach every corner of our nation, leaving no one behind.
 We believe that everyone is within reach.
-The PREVENTS initiative will elevate the national conversation around mental health and suicide, build on existing best practices, and expand on the impressive research and programs underway in our communities.
+The PREVENTS initiative elevates the national conversation around mental health and suicide, build on existing best practices, and expand on the impressive research and programs underway in our communities.
 We will ensure that our nation’s Veterans — and all Americans — know that there is help and hope for those who need it.
 Together, we will end this tragedy of suicide.